Boulder08/chunknorris/README.md

 - Avisynth+
 - avs2yuv64 (well, the 32-bit one also works if your whole chain is 32-bit)
 - FFmpeg
+- PySceneDetect (Python module) **Note that you need to install the module using pip and also install MoviePy.
+When running Chunk Norris, do not worry about the error messages it shows in PySceneDetect.**
 - aomenc (the lavish mod is recommended)
 - grav1synth (in case of --graintable-method 1 or 2)